 Baha Smart App is compatible with the Baha 6 Max Sound Processor.

 Yes, in most cases.
-The app is verified on the Android OS available at time of launch.
-If a newer Android OS version is reported to cause any issues, we will update the www.cochlear.com/compatibility page and update the app and resolve the issue as soon as possible.
+The app is verified on the operating system version available at time of release.
+If a newer operating system version is reported to cause any issues, we will aim to release a new version of the app and resolve the issue as soon as possible.

 The connection between your sound processor and smartphone can be lost if the sound processor battery level is low or if the distance between the smartphone and sound processor is too great or blocked.

-It is difficult to give an exact distance since this depends on factors such as sound processor battery level, any solid objects in-between, and the environment you are in.
+There is no exact distance since this depends on factors such as sound processor battery level, objects in-between, and the environment you are in.

 The battery level on your sound processor may be too low to support the connection.
 Try to replace the battery.
 The app will reconnect automatically.

-If you continue to experience problems, you could try to remove the paired sound processor from your smartphone and then pair it again.
-See more under "How do I remove a previously paired sound processor"?
+If you continue to experience problems, remove the paired sound processor from your smartphone, and then pair it again.

 The battery indicator in the app will show the current power level of your sound processor battery as full or low.
 Low battery strength means that wireless operation is close to interruption and that batteries should be changed soon.